lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 Hello World!
 ```

-Now let's add a handler method `get` and see what will happen when we want to say hi again.
-Because handler methods are also called *traps*, we are going to have to *reflect* the arguments in order for the target object to perform its original behavior.
+See, nothing weird happened.
+Now let's add a method `get` to our handler and look what will be the output when we "say hi" again.

 ```js {5-8}
 const target = {